RohithGadde/Scraping-and-Following-Links-in-HTML-Using-BeautifulSoup/README.md

 # Scraping-and-Following-Links-in-HTML-Using-BeautifulSoup

-Scraping:In this Python program I used a urllib to read the HTML from the data files below, and parse the data, extracting numbers and compute the sum of the numbers in the file.
+Scraping: In this Python program I used a urllib to read the HTML from the data files below, and parse the data, extracting numbers and compute the sum of the numbers in the file.